-use of that research.
-While detai being studied, all students should ree areas (c, d and e) are intrinsic to scientific research and the led learning in these areas is dependent on the particular degrees d at least have an awareness of these different concepts as they on of research to public benefit, be it commercial exploitation or ement. c.
-The importance of evaluating feasibility and impact through a reflective approach Students should be able to place their work in the wider social and commercial context, and understand the value and importance of it, relative to the wider world.
-'Feasibility' can include concepts such as 'Technology Readiness Levels (TRL, see https://publications.parliament.uk/pa/cm201011/cmselect/cm sctech/619/61913.htm) as well as financial and public benefit aspects. d.
-The interdisciplinary nature of enterprise As well as scientific interdisciplinarity, students should be made aware of the different types of business culture and company sizes that exist, and their different attributes - a good example framework might be the supply chain in drug manufacture and its role and importance in delivering translational research.
-Enterprise is not just about business, and students should also be made aware of the "application of enterprise behaviours, attributes and competencies into the creation of cultural, social or economic value; Green entrepreneurship is where environmental problems are explored to result in a net positive impact on the natural environment using sustainable processes".1 e.
-Financial literacy in the context of developing commercial awareness 'Financial literacy' is about understanding the wider value chain in business, and links strongly to feasibility (c above), relevant to commercial, social and green enterprises.
+Students should be able to place their work in the wider social and commercial context, and understand the value and importance of it, relative to the wider world.

+'Feasibility' can include concepts such as 'Technology Readiness Levels (TRL, see d.
+The interdisciplinary nature of enterprise

+As well as scientific interdisciplinarity, students should be made aware of the different types of business culture and company sizes that exist, and their different attributes - a good example framework might be the supply chain in drug manufacture and its role and importance in delivering translational research.
+Enterprise is not just about business, and students should also be made aware of the "application of enterprise behaviours, attributes and competencies into the creation of cultural, social or economic value; Green entrepreneurship is where environmental problems are explored to result in a net positive impact on the natural environment using sustainable processes".5 a.
+Financial literacy in the context of developing commercial awareness

+'Financial literacy' is about understanding the wider value chain in business, and links strongly to feasibility (see 6iic above), relevant to commercial, social and green enterprises.